- Search The Registry

 - My Account

-*Alicia Keys was born on January 25, 1980.
-She is a Jamaican American singer, songwriter, musician, record producer, actress, music video director, philanthropist, and author.
+*Alicia Keys was born on this date in 1980.
+She is a Black singer, songwriter, musician, record producer, actress, music video director, philanthropist, and author.

-Born Alicia J. Augello-Cook in the Harlem, New York, She is the daughter of Teresa Augello, a paralegal and part-time actress, and Craig Cook, a flight attendant.
-Keys' mother is of Irish, Scottish, and Italian descent and her father is Jamaican.
-Keys' parents separated when she was a child and her mother raised her.
-In 1985, Keys and a group of other girls played the parts of Rudy Huxtable's sleepover guests in an episode of The Cosby Show called "Slumber Party".
+Born Alicia J. Augello-Cook in Harlem, New York, She is the daughter of Teresa Augello, a paralegal and part-time actress, and Craig Cook, a flight attendant.
+Keys' mother is white-Irish, Scottish, and Italian descent, and her father is Jamaican.
+Keys' parents separated when she was a child, and her mother raised her.
+In 1985, Keys and a group of other girls played the parts of Rudy Huxtable's sleepover guests in an episode of The Cosby Show called "Slumber Party."
 She began playing the piano when she was seven, learning classical music by composers such as Beethoven, Mozart, and her favorite, Chopin.
-Keys graduated from the Professional Performing Arts School in Manhattan, as valedictorian at the age of sixteen in only three years.
+Keys graduated from the Professional Performing Arts School in Manhattan as valedictorian at sixteen in only three years.

 In 2007, Her As I Am album debuted at number one on the Billboard 200 with first-week sales of 742,000 copies.
-Keys played 1940s African American piano child prodigy Philippa Schuyler in a film entitled Composition in Black and White, and the she will play the title role in a film about the life of Lena Horne.
+Keys played 1940s black piano child prodigy Philippa Schuyler in a film entitled Composition in Black and White.
+Then she will play the title role in a film about the life of Lena Horne.
 She is a spokeswoman for Keep a Child Alive, a non-profit organization.
-Keys and U2 lead singer Bono recorded a cover version of Peter Gabriel and Kate Bush's "Don't Give Up", in recognition of World AIDS Day 2006.
+Keys and U2 lead singer Bono recorded a cover version of Peter Gabriel and Kate Bush's "Don't Give Up" in recognition of World AIDS Day 2006.
 Keys and Bono's version of the song was retitled "Don't Give Up (Africa)" to show the two musicians' support for helping to raise awareness of people living with HIV and AIDS and acknowledging the twenty-five million Africans (forty million people worldwide) living with the disease.

 All Media Guide